Sarge Steel: The New 52

-In 2011, "The New 52" rebooted the DC universe.
-Sarge Steel is re-introduced in the OMAC comic.
-Sarge Steel is an agent of Checkmate, and is put in charge of investigating the OMAC attacks at Project Cadmus when the sentient satellite Brother Eye goes rogue.
+In The New 52 continuity reboot, Sarge Steel is an agent of Checkmate.
+He is put in charge of investigating the OMAC attacks at Project Cadmus when Brother Eye goes rogue.
 Maxwell Lord sends him as the leader of a team of elite agents including Maribel and Little Knipper to hunt down OMAC, but their attempt to capture him fails.
 For this failure, Lord takes him off the assignment and sends Mokkari to take down OMAC instead.
 Sarge voices his displeasure when they call in S.H.A.D.E. agent Frankenstein to do the job.
 In Checkmate's last battle against Brother Eye, Steel is called in again to lead his team against OMAC.
 They fight through Checkmate Headquarters in Mount Rushmore and Steel loses his hand in the fight.

 Dawn of DC

-In "Titans: Beast World", Sarge Steel partakes in Amanda Waller's efforts to kill the transformed Beast Boy and his spores by having Chunk self-destruct inside him.
 After an Amazon warrior murders a group of men in a pool hall in Billings, Montana, Steel leads the US army in forcing all Amazons residing in America to be deported back to Themyscira, and rallies the troops against Wonder Woman when she refuses to leave.
+In the storyline "Titans: Beast World", Sarge Steel partakes in Amanda Waller's efforts to kill the transformed Beast Boy and his spores by having Chunk self-destruct inside him.

 Other versions

-An alternate universe variant of Sarge Steel appears in The Multiversity chapter "Pax Americana".
+An alternate universe version of Sarge Steel appears in The Multiversity chapter "Pax Americana".